 Pugin’s reliance on loyalty and friendship in the workplace also extended to his glass and metal manufacturer, John Hardman from Birmingham, and to Thomas Minton, the tile-manufacturer from Stoke.
 Examples of their work can be seen in some areas of St Peter’s today.

 A major theme in Pugin’s life was his Catholicism, to which he converted in 1835.
 His attraction to the faith was largely through his emotional and sensory channels, not an intellectual or theological journey.
 The Earl of Shrewsbury, a fellow-Catholic, was a major patron.

 Pugin’s letters survive and a few mention St Peter’s, but with little detail.
 However, his published correspondence includes extracts from letters of Father Cole, which indicate Pugin’s close interest in the furnishings.
 So on 17 October 1843, nine days before the church opened, Cole and Pugin unpacked the reredos and the tabernacle.
 On 7 June 1844, Cole wrote to the supplier: ‘I am very sorry that Mr Pugin was very much displeased with one of the elevation candlesticks you sent for St Peter’s New Church.
 He advised me to send it back to you to have it altered.
 It is quite crooked.’

 Pugin was a driven personality, strong on friendship, loyalty and his Faith.
 Yet he was also difficult, outspoken and dogmatic.

 He died in 1852 aged 40.
 He had experienced tragedies in his life.
 He was a widow before he was twenty one.
 Additionally within a year of widowhood he lost both parents.
 He was also widowed a second time.
-His three marriages produced four children.
+His three marriages produced eight children.